rsnemmen/toy-transformer/README.md

-Implementation of self-attention computations in preparation for the Anthropic research scientist interview on Nov 2024 (which I failed).
+Implementation of basic self-attention computations, in the form of Jupyter notebooks.

+🚧 Work in progress

 ```txt
 .